Alex-Huleatt/Bin-Packing/README.md

 * [Or just a random question on StackOverflow](http://stackoverflow.com/questions/1213394/algorithm-needed-for-packing-rectangles-in-a-fairly-optimal-way)

 ##How
-Invent some strategy to hopefully do better than some crap solution.
+Invent some strategy to hopefully do better than some awful solution.

 The simplest solution would be placing each rectangle in a single, long, row.
 This would be faster than any other solution, but would provide a reasonably awful solution most times.